Cessna 335

 Overview

-The Cessna 335 is an unpressurized, lighter-weight version of the Cessna 340.
-Marketed briefly between 1979 and 1980, it was intended as a lower-cost alternative for owners who wanted the “cabin-class” experience and twin-engine security without the maintenance complexity of a pressurization system.
+The Cessna 335 is an unpressurised, lighter-weight version of the Cessna 340.
+Marketed briefly between 1979 and 1980, it was intended as a lower-cost alternative for owners who wanted the cabin-class experience and twin-engine security without the maintenance complexity of a pressurisation system.

 Key Features for GA Buyers

-• Cabin Class Comfort: Features the same airstair door and center-aisle cabin as the 340, offering a much more professional feel than the 310.
+• Cabin-class comfort.
+Features the same airstair door and centre-aisle cabin as the 340, offering a much more professional feel than the 310 at a lower price than its pressurised sibling.

-• Reduced Complexity: By removing the pressurization hardware, the aircraft is lighter and simpler to maintain, which translates to a slight increase in useful load over a 340.
+• Reduced complexity.
+By removing the pressurisation hardware, the aircraft is lighter and simpler to maintain, which translates to a slight increase in useful load over an equivalent 340.

-• Turbocharged Performance: The Continental TSIO-520-EB engines provide excellent high-altitude performance, even if the occupants must wear oxygen masks to utilize it.
+• Turbocharged performance.
+The Continental TSIO-520-EB engines provide excellent high-altitude performance, even if the occupants must wear supplemental oxygen to utilise it.

 Trade-offs

-• Oxygen Requirement: Because it lacks pressurization, flying in the “teens” or flight levels (where the turbocharged engines are most efficient) requires the use of supplemental oxygen.
+• Oxygen requirement.
+Because the 335 lacks pressurisation, flying in the teens or flight levels (where the turbocharged engines are most efficient) requires supplemental oxygen for everyone on board.

-• Rarity: With only 64 or 65 units ever produced, finding a 335 on the market can be difficult, and some 335-specific interior parts may be harder to source.
+• Rarity.
+With only 65 units ever produced, finding a 335 on the market is difficult, and some 335-specific interior parts can be harder to source than the equivalent 340 components.

-• Resale Market: Most buyers in this class prefer the pressurized 340, which can make the 335 harder to sell later, despite its lower acquisition cost.
+• Resale market.
+Most buyers in this class prefer the pressurised 340, which can make the 335 harder to sell despite its lower acquisition cost.

 See Also